brighthive/data-resource-generator/README.md

 Simply provide the application a declarative database and API specification via API and it will automatically stand up a RESTful database and API!

-- Declarative Database using frictionless table schema using RESTful API
+- Declarative database with RESTful API using frictionless table schema and swagger

     - Dynamically generates SQLAlchemy ORM

     - Dynamically generates RESTful routing

+- Column level encryption

 <!--
 ### Supported -- tested